Table of Contents Search for printer HOME

 Popular articles occasionally summarized the scientific debates.
 The respected oceanographer James Hays, for example, told the elite Saturday Review audience that within a few centuries "it may very well get cold enough to allow great glaciers thousands of feet thick to cover North America as far south as Long Island."
 While acknowledging that other scientists predicted that greenhouse warming could cancel out the natural trend toward the next ice age, Hays warned that more pollution, by blocking sunlight, "could tip the balance" and bring on the ice age even faster.
 Members of the public who wanted to read more about all this could find a book-length popularization of the ideas of Bryson and like-minded scientists in The Cooling.
 The journalist author warned that "we could possibly witness the beginning of the next Great Ice Age.
 Conceivably,... we would see mass global famine in our lifetimes, perhaps even within a decade."
 That compressed into a decade glacial processes that scientists expected must take hundreds if not thousands of years.
 It went far beyond what even Bryson had suggested (he provided a preface to the book, but used the opportunity to warn that it was neither scientifically accurate nor balanced).
 Most reviewers rightly dismissed The Cooling and a few similar publications as mere sensationalism, if they noticed them at all.(53)

-The startling images of a sudden ice age in popular media scarcely resembled the scientific literature, where articles were published only after review by other experts.
+The startling images of a sudden ice age in popular media scarcely reflected the scientific literature, where articles were published only after review by other experts.
 In those journals, during the 1970s only a few papers projected that the world might freeze within a century or two.
 Many more authors foresaw not global cooling but global warming, and still more weighed the pros and cons but insisted that it would be impossible to make any prediction until much more work was done.
 This understanding was reflected in the few more-or-less "official" pronouncements by bodies that presumed to speak for a consensus of scientists.
 The World Meteorological Organization in 1976 addressed the "controversial statements on climatic change... issued in recent years by various bodies and individuals..."
 Their own statement acknowledged the possibility of rapid climate changes caused by human activities, including aerosol pollution, but the only possibility they noted specifically was "a long-term warming" from CO2.
 And a lengthy study by the U.S. National Academy of Sciences that concluded in 1977 scarcely bothered with worries about cooling, focusing on global warming from CO2 emissions, while admitting that much more research was needed before anything could be said for certain.
 (54)

 <=>Aerosols